Anxieties of Democracy Program

 Our ambitions are diagnostic (to identify causes of perceived “anxieties” about representative democracies) and prescriptive (to explore solutions).
 To these ends, we intend to mobilize existing research; promote new studies; publish and disseminate findings; forge pathways to bring this knowledge to policy, media, and public audiences; and provide opportunities for new generations of social scientists to address how to make democracies govern more effectively.

-With core support from the William and Flora Hewlett Foundation, and additional funding from the Rockefeller Brothers Foundation, the program is overseen by an Advisory Committee and key staff who frame its agendas, organize seminars and conferences, generate publications, and connect with relevant audiences.
+With core support from the William and Flora Hewlett Foundation, and additional funding from the Ford Foundation and the Rockefeller Brothers Fund, the program is overseen by an Advisory Committee and key staff who frame its agendas, organize seminars and conferences, generate publications, and connect with relevant audiences.